 Verifiable criteria that are independently assessed

 Compliance is verifiable.
-All verification of compliance is handled by renown, independent verification partners, in accordance with ISO/IEC 17025.
-With multiple accredited test and verification partners, each site must deliver accurate, repeatable results, regardless of location.
+All verification of compliance is handled by renown, independent verifiers, in accordance with ISO/IEC 17025.
+With multiple accredited test and verification organizations, each site must deliver accurate, repeatable results, regardless of location.
 Each test and verification body is therefore reviewed regularly, both by TCO Development and independent accreditation organizations.

 Free from undue influence